← Close

 The residencies' mission is to establish deeper engagement between artists and curators, and to create opportunities for practical and theoretical mentorship.
 It has a commitment to facilitating connections with the social and cultural scene in Angola, as well as maintaining strong conversations between the residents and international arts professionals.

-The Residency program welcomes 6 artists per year, in 3 sessions of 2 to 3 months, with 2 artists at a time.
+The Residency program welcomes 6 artists per year, in 3 sessions of 10 weeks, with 2 artists at a time.
 Residents receive a fully furnished studio and living space, as well as a monthly stipend and production grant.

 Open Call